Skip to content

 Containers

-We are going to build a hit counter Hono API with Redis.
-We’ll deploy it to AWS in a container using the Cluster component.
+We are going to create a Hono API, add an S3 Bucket for file uploads, and deploy it in a container with the Cluster component.

 Before you get started, make sure to configure your AWS credentials.